jgadsden/threat-dragon-version-2.0/docs/cli.markdown

 ## [OWASP](https://www.owasp.org) Threat Dragon

-With the desktop version of Threat Dragon installed, and if the executable is in the environment path, then Threat Dragon can be run from the command line.
+With the desktop version of [Threat Dragon](http://owasp.org/www-project-threat-dragon) installed, and if the executable is in the environment path, then Threat Dragon can be run from the command line.

-For example on MacOS and Linux:
+For example after install on MacOS and Linux:

 `OWASP-Threat-Dragon`

-or on Windows:
+or after install on Windows:

 `OWASP-Threat-Dragon.exe`

-AppImage does not need installation, so after downloading version 1.3.1 for example:
+AppImage does not need installation, so after downloading version 1.3.1 (for example) just run:

 `./OWASP-Threat-Dragon-1.3.1.AppImage`